Core values and beliefs | How we help |

 Church members and regular attenders can receive help in many ways.
 Below are a few examples:

-From the moment we first meet our clients (we call them clients but they are our sisters and brothers in Christ), we are focused on helping someone who is undergoing hardship.
-We acknowledge that the only one we truly lean on in order to accomplish this is Jesus Christ and that we are unable to effectively help anyone spiritually or otherwise without him.
-We offer practical help in a number of ways, including helping the client get connected with available resources, assisting with counseling, helping with budgeting, providing emotional and spiritual support, and extending financial aid.
+From the moment we first meet our clients (we call them clients, but they are our sisters and brothers in Christ), we are focused on helping someone who is undergoing hardship.
+We acknowledge that the only one we truly lean on to accomplish this is Jesus Christ and that we cannot effectively help anyone spiritually or otherwise without him.
+We offer practical help in several ways, including helping the client connect with available resources, assisting with counseling, helping with budgeting, providing emotional and spiritual support, and extending financial aid.

 Our client work is temporary and short-term in nature; that is, our goal is to see a client’s situation change over time until the client no longer requires our assistance.
 Deacons and deaconesses generally work towards this end by guiding clients to manage their budgets responsibly, plan for the future, seek employment, resolve conflicts, mend relationships, seek God’s community, and know and obey God in all areas of their lives.
-We hope that as clients grow closer to the Lord, they will find the strength, wisdom and grace to experience deeply changed lives.
+As clients grow closer to the Lord, we hope they will find the strength, wisdom and grace to experience deeply changed lives.